LukasWoodtli/WebPage/content/pages/projects.md

 From time to time I'm contributing to the [PX4](https://px4.io/) project.
 It provides an open source auto pilot firmware for drones.
 The framework is used in several commercial and industrial applications.

-## Cucumber

-Recently I started to contribute to the C++ implementation of [Cucumber](https://github.com/cucumber/cucumber-cpp).
-My main motivation is to modernize it's codebase and to remove it's dependency on the Ruby implementation of Cucumber.